 Garden registry recognizes community members who’ve taken steps to protect pollinators.
 Registrations also allow us to see how well our community is doing at increasing habitat.
 We will also monitor these efforts community-wide to increase habitat for pollinators.

-Pollinator gardens can take many shapes: a dedicated garden bed, a group of containers or a sunlit edge of a natural area.
-It can be in your backyard, on your patio, in a cul-de-sac or on the property of your office, school, or place of worship.
-It can be the work of individuals or a group.
+A pollinator garden can take many shapes: a dedicated garden bed, a group of containers or a sunlit edge of a natural area.
+It can be in your backyard, on your patio, in a cul-de-sac or on the property of your office, school or place of worship.

-Registrations received from June 1, 2020 through December 1, 2020 will be part of the Plant for Pollinators Village Challenge.
-Each registration earns a point for the resident’s village association.
-Program sponsors, The Woodlands G.R.E.E.N. and Project PolliNation, will contribute scholarship money to the top three village associations
+Register between June 1 and December 1 and earn a point for your village association.
+Program sponsors, The Woodlands GREEN and Project PolliNation, will contribute scholarship money to the villages associations with the most points.